ArcherHeffern/System-Creation/exercises/L12/sqlite_remote_wrapper/README.md

 ```bash
 nc 127.0.0.1 5433
 ```
-And type in commands.
+You can now make SQL queries remotely.
 The server has a default table called Users with some data filled in.

 # Sources
 - https://www.sqlite.org/cintro.html